codenvibes/CS/02 SECURITY FOUNDATIONS/HV - INTRODUCTION TO CYBERSECURITY.md

 ![](https://storage.hackviser.com/file/hackviser-prod/trainings/sections/images/01489097-b2f5-43a9-baf8-18a9f1321e4d/cybersecurity-workforce-d8fd8334a.webp)

-The data were obtained from (ISC)² (International Information System Security Certification Consortium) reports.
+The data was obtained from (ISC)² (International Information System Security Certification Consortium) reports.

 As seen in the above graphs, although there is an increasing employment rate in recent years, the workforce gap also grows each year.